emma-sax4/emmasax4.info/.github/contributing.md

 * Publish the post on a future date:
   * Add the future publishing date/time (typically 00:00:00 in the author's local time zone, properly identifying current the hour offset from UTC) to the post's front matter in the `date` value
   * Rename the file to have the publishing date in the title instead of whatever was there previously
+  * Re-add and commit those files to the pull request
+  * Change the `.github/workflows/auto_merge_pull_requests.yml` cron schedule to be the publish date/time in UTC (you can set the day of the week, day of the month, and the month to run your merge)
+  * Re-add and commit that file to the pull request
-  * Merge your pull request into the `source` branch
+  * Add the `auto-merge` label to the pull request
-  * Wait until GitHub Actions builds the newest version around midnight in CST on the day of publishing (or rerun the latest `source` build on the day of publishing)
+  * Wait until GitHub Actions auto-merges your pull request, and then will trigger a build and deploy of your changes

 To identify the current hour offset from UTC, look up the time zone offset based on your location [here](https://www.timeanddate.com/time/zone/).